tarek-hallak/Hotel-Project/README.md

 # Hotel-Project
-A full website for Hotel project. build using Laravel for Back-end and vue for front-end
+A responsive website for Hotel named (Zeen). build with Laravel as Back-end and vue as front-end.